QuanZzz/god-of-war-intro/README.md

 3. Import Git Repository to Vercel.
 4. Choose the default settings and deploy.
 5. The deployed website link is `https://god-of-war-intro.vercel.app/`
+6. Only the invited Github users could get access to the TinaCMS dashboard.
+In order to be invited, please send me your Github username and email address.
-6. Run the code locally with `npm run dev`, then Visit `https://god-of-war-intro.vercel.app/admin/index.html`, if you want to play around with TinaCMS dashboard.
+7. Visit `https://god-of-war-intro.vercel.app/admin/index.html`, if you want to play around with TinaCMS dashboard.

 ## Running Locally